quietust/nintendulator/doc/readme.txt

    From this window, the current nametables, sprites, pattern tables,
      and palette can be viewed and examined in detail.
 - Status Window
-   Opens the Debug Information window, where the emulator can display
+   Toggles the Debug Information window, where the emulator can display
      various status messages without having to pop up a dialog box.

 Game: